 Then, it takes about 7 minutes to steam the cauliflower in the microwave until tender-crisp.

-When the cauliflower is ready, place it in a serving dish, cover (or keep in the oven on “warm”) and make the cheese sauce.
+When the cauliflower is ready, place it in a serving dish, cover it (or keep it in the oven on "warm"), and make the cheese sauce.

-Yes!
-In my experience, the sauce thickens beautifully even without flour.
+There's no need to add flour to the sauce to thicken it.
+The sauce thickens beautifully even without flour.
 I suspect that using store-bought pre-shredded cheese helps the sauce thicken, because of the anti-caking agent added to these cheeses (powdered cellulose in the Whole Foods brand).

-Another thing you can do is mix a teaspoon of organic gluten-free cornstarch with a teaspoon of cold water, and add that to the sauce.
+Another option is to mix a teaspoon of gluten-free cornstarch with a teaspoon of cold water and add that to the sauce.
 Increase the heat to medium so that the sauce bubble gently, and mix until the sauce does thicken.

-The small amount of cornstarch does not add any significant amount of carbs to this cauliflower mac and cheese recipe (it adds about 2 grams for the entire dish) and it does help to thicken the sauce.
-And unlike flour, you don’t need to use a significant amount, so you won’t taste the starch in the sauce.
+The small amount of cornstarch only adds about 2 grams of carbs for the entire dish and it does help to thicken the sauce.
+And unlike flour, you don't need to use a significant amount, so you won't taste the starch in the sauce.